As most are aware, the rate of new COVID-19 infections are on rise across Massachusetts.

 wearing face masks in public places.

-Mill City Medical Group continues to make the health and safety of our patients and staff our top priority:
+Mill City Medical continues to make the health and safety of our patients and staff our top priority:

 Our office undergoes professional cleaning services on a daily basis.
 Additionally, each exam room is thoroughly cleaned between every patient.